EdgeVPN/ipop-project.github.io/_pages/install.md

 ### Disabling DHCP in Raspian-based Raspberry Pis

 We only support Ubuntu 20.04; if you'd like to try Evio on Raspian, until we find a reliable solution, use at your own risk.
-You need to disable DHCP by editing /etc/dhcpcd.conf as follows (note: the bridge names will depend on the identifier you give to your Evio network - the example below assumes 101000F):
+You need to disable DHCP by editing /etc/dhcpcd.conf as follows (note: the bridge names will depend on the prefix names and overlay name you give to your Evio network - the example below assumes an overlay 101000F with prefixes app and evi for the App and Evio bridges, respectively):

 ```
 noipv4ll
-denyinterfaces brl101000F ovs-system
+denyinterfaces app101000F ovs-system
-denyinterfaces edgbr101000F ovs-system
+denyinterfaces evi101000F ovs-system
 ```